 Grady-White boats come in different designs and sizes.
 When shopping for a used Grady white boat, you can easily tow it with your vehicle.
 The table below shows some of the different types of Grady-white boats, their weight, and cost.

 Can you afford it?
 The model of Grady-white boat that you will buy will depend on the amount of money you would wish to spend on it.
-Buying a used Grady-White boat will save you some money compared to buying a new one.
+Buying a used Grady-White boat will save you some money compared to buying new vessels.
 But to get a good deal, you have to do thorough research and inspection of the used boat.
 The table below shows some of the Grady-White boat models, weight, and cost.

 How long do Grady White boats last?
 Most boats will last for over 20 years before they are out of service.
-But this will depend on the care and maintenance that the original owner has done on the boat.
+But this will depend on the care and regular maintenance that the original owner has done on the boat.
 When you are buying a used boat, it is important to know how long the previous owner has stayed with the boat.

 Choose a used Grady-White boat that has not been used for many years, which will, in turn, cost you less in repairs and maintenance.